kwikius/quantracker/doc_src/osd/software_devel/tech/telemetry.rst

    #include  <quantracker/include/osd/receive_telemetry.hpp>

-Create your custom definition of the on_telemetry_receive() callback to deal with received data.
+Create your custom definition of the on_telemetry_received() callback to deal with received data.
-This function will be a called from within the telemetry_receive_task, therefore read and write Access to global data should be done via mutexes
+This function will be called from within the telemetry_receive_task, therefore read and write access to any global data should be done via mutexes

 Within in the on_telemetry_receive() function, use the predefined library functions